20 Years In: Security’s Grand Challenges, Then and Now

 Security’s Grand Challenges, Then and Now.
 Spoiler: It’s not the user’s fault.
 Security’s grand challenges have evolved significantly since the 1990s, when security professionals mostly needed intelligence, scale, and layered solutions.
 Today’s teams struggle with an overabundance of implicit trust, know their businesses are over reliant on passwords, and face skills gaps for managing architectures assembled from third-party sources—creating exposure, especially as they deal with cloud migration under shared-responsibility models.
 Cyber security advisor and former Akamai CSO Andy Ellis will show how security’s grand challenges have shifted over the years, discussing his experiences mitigating advanced threats—and providing insight into evolving future threats.

-From Y2K to COVID-19: The CSO’s Journey.
+From Y2K to Today: The CSO’s Journey.
 With more than two decades of cyber security experience and the former CSO for Akamai, Andy Ellis takes groups behind-the-scenes of leading security at a top technology company through the ever-changing business landscape.
 From moving passwords to keys (before it was cool) and driving adoption towards compliance standards, to managing cross-functional risk, Ellis provides an inside look at how he built a world-class, diverse information security team of over one hundred professionals who governed risk, safety, intelligence, and compliance across the entire business – and shares how other organizations can do the same.

 Leadership +1%.
 Former CSO and security thought leader Andy Ellis delivers an inspiring talk on effective personal, team, and organizational leadership, focusing not on “one simple trick,” but on the value of incremental improvements – adding 1% at a time – in leading effective teams.
 Drawing on more than twenty years of diverse leadership experience, from working in the technology, entertainment, and hospitality industries to serving in the military, Ellis discusses the importance of company culture built on trust and communication, and offers groups guidance on how to be an impactful leader that drives innovation and success.